Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

 For clarity of exposition, we consider deterministic planning instances and deterministic AI systems in this section.
 In Appendix \ref{sec:app_planning_halt}, we also consider randomized AI systems and randomized problem instances.

-\begin{theorem} If a deterministic AI system is safe and trusted, then it cannot be an AGI system for planning.
+\begin{theorem} If a deterministic AI system is accurate and trusted, then it cannot be a human-level reasoning system for planning.
 In particular, for such a system there is a planning problem instance for which the system outputs `don't know' but there is a short proof that the planning problem has no winning moves. \end{theorem}

 We prove this by reduction from a variant of program verification that involves checking whether a given program, input pair halts.